Elections in Canada: Multiple-member districts replaced by single-member districts -- federal elections, all provinces, two territories various dates

 At various times in the 19th and 20th centuries, federal elections and those held in every province used multi-member districts to elect all or some of its members.
 The systems used included Block Voting, Single transferable voting, Limited voting and a system where each seat was filled through a separate contest.
+Limited voting usually resulted in mixed multi-party representation, according representation to both the majority and at least the largest minority.
+STV resulted in mixed multi-party representation and every candidate that had quota were elected, thus every party with substantial backing in the district got some representation.
+Block voting in multi-member districts usually (but not always) produced one-party sweeps of the district's seats.

-Now federal elections—and all provincial and territorial elections—use only single-member districts, a situation that came about through electoral reform.
+Now federal elections — and all provincial and territorial elections — use only single-member districts, a situation that came about through electoral reform.

 Eleven ridings elected multiple MPs (two at a time) at one time or another, between 1867 and 1968.
 These were Ottawa, West Toronto, Hamilton, Halifax (NS), Cape Breton (NS), Pictou (NS), St. John City and County (NB), Victoria and three in PEI: King's County, Queen's County and Prince County.

 All the provinces and territories (except Nunavut) once used multiple-member districts.
 Most of the multiple-member districts elected just two, but others elected 5 to 7 or more.
-Ten MLAs were elected in Winnipeg from 1920 to 1949.
+Ten MLAs were elected in the Winnipeg district from 1920 to 1949.

 The provinces and territories switched to electing all their members in single-member districts elected through First past the post in these years: